 The best ways to keep chicken from drying out require a few simple steps.
 First buy bone in, skin on chicken breasts instead of boneless.
 Use butter on and under the skin to moisten and flavor the chicken.
 Braising the chicken also keeps it juicy and makes plenty of flavorful sauce to drizzle over the meat.
 And don't overcook it.
 Use a meat thermometer to check for when it's done.

 If you want the skin to remain browned and crispy, don't cover the chicken.
 It will cook pretty quickly and it's not necessary to cover to speed it up.
-Or if you prefer to keep it covered, that is fine since the skin will still taste delicious from the sauce and seasonings.
+Or if you prefer to keep it covered, that is fine since the skin will still taste delicious from the pan sauce and seasonings.

 Heat the liquid to a low simmer on the stove and slowly add the slurry stirring to thicken.
 You can adjust as needed by adding more water or chicken broth.